Chapter One 'An Unexpected Party'

 There’s a pause as Driver gives one of his very best intimidating looks, the performance of a lifetime, but “still looking over here,” he says dejectedly, out of the side of his mouth.

 "Oh come on," Gold Frames exclaims, spitting tobacco juice into an empty can of Coke.
 "He's some punk high school kid and we are duly deputized officers of the fucking law.
 I have a good mind to run his ass in.
 Give 'em the Dirty Harry squint this time.
-"Escalate!"
+"Roll initiative!"
 Gold Frames shouts.

 “They're moving on,” Driver says with a heavy sigh.
 “Close call.”